 - NREGA job card with State Government official signature

 Usually, banks require you to submit address proof for your current and permanent addresses separately.
 However, with the new relaxation, if your current and permanent address in the address proof differs, you only need to submit a declaration form with the current address.
 KYC documents aren’t necessary to be submitted again when you move your bank account to a local branch of the same bank.

 If the bank classifies you as a low-risk customer, you don’t need to submit one of the officially valid documents.
 You can provide any one of the below within six months of opening the account:

 - Photo ID proof issued by central/state government, statutory/regulatory authorities, public sector undertakings, scheduled commercial banks, and public financial institutions;

 - A gazetted officer’s letter with a duly certified photograph of the person.

 For self-help groups (SHGs), KYC documents for all members are not needed.
 KYC documents have to be submitted only to the officials.
 In addition, international students can submit their KYC documents as bank account proof within one month of opening a bank account.

 Traditionally, you have to visit the branch with which you want to open your savings account and submit photocopies of proof of bank account.
 Now, the KYC process has become digital.
 E-KYC allows you to submit the documents from the comfort of your home.

 The savings bank account opening can be completed online by submitting the online application form and e-KYC.
-You can submit a self-portrait with your documents or a self-portrait video with your documents based on the requirement of your bank.
+You can submit a self-portrait with your documents or a self-portrait video with your documents based on the requirement of your bank for identity verification services.